afozbek/100-days-of-code/r2-log.md

 ### R2D12

 Today I investigated SVG's.
 I writed some notes and I will be publish them on medium or elsewhere.

+### R2D13

+Today I investigated Masonry Layou.
+I writed some notes and I will be publish them on medium or elsewhere.